Skip to content

 Error messages do not leak capability namesPermissionError::Denied uses generic Display ("Permission denied")

-Capability::all() is exhaustiveExhaustive match test causes compile error on new variant
+Capability::all() is exhaustiveExhaustive match test fails to compile on new variant

 Capabilities are per-workspaceCapabilityRepository.get_capabilities() takes workspace_id